filakhtov/gentoo-use-docs/dev-lang/rust.md

 It is safe to disable this flag.

 ### rust-analyzer
-Append the `rust-analyzer` and `analysis` to the `tools` option in the `build` section of the `config.toml` build configuration file.
+Append the `rust-analyzer` to the `tools` option in the `build` section of the `config.toml` build configuration file.
 Install the `rust-analyzer` - a modular compiler frontend for the Rust language that is used by IDEs (Integrated Development Environment) to create better support for Rust language.

 It is safe to disable this flag.